mattgorb/CNN_CarsDataset/README.md

 Car classification.

-Fine-tuned InceptionV3 convolutional neural network based on this dataset: http://ai.stanford.edu/~jkrause/cars/car_dataset.html
+For this project I fine-tuned the InceptionV3 convolutional neural network based on this dataset: http://ai.stanford.edu/~jkrause/cars/car_dataset.html

-Does pretty well, >97% on validation and test sets.
+I have it performing at >96% for both the validation and test sets.

 Tech:
 AWS p2.xlarge ubuntu linux instance (GPU support)
-cuda/cudnn
+CUDA/CUDNN
 Python/Numpy
-Python virtual environment.
+Python virtual environment
 Keras
 TensorFlow
 OpenCV

-Setting up a computing instance on Amazon was a pain.
+Setting up a computing instance on AWS was a pain.
 I'll highlight the steps here.

 1. Request P2.xlarge instance on aws.
 You have to write a message to customer support and they'll usually get you approved within a business day.

-2. Create a new Ubuntu instance on ec2 console.
+2. Create a new Ubuntu p2.xlarge instance on ec2 console.

 3. You'll probably want to extend your partition, especially if you want to hold training data and various ML tech on here.
-Link for that- http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/storage_expand_partition.html
+Link for that-
+http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/storage_expand_partition.html

 4. Download CUDA and CUDNN for nvidia GPU support.